opendatabund/themenkataloge/content/catalogue/AA.md

 agri:
 econ: >
-    "Wirtschaftssfragen" OR "Handels- und Wirtschaftsrecht" OR "Wirtschaftsunion" OR "Wirtschaftsdiplomatie" OR "Wirtschaftssanktionen " OR "Wirtschaftspolitik" OR "Finanzhilfen" OR "Außenfinanzierungsinstrumente" OR "externe Finanzkontrolle" OR "Wirtschaft und Menschenrechte" OR "Finanzierung des internationalen Klimaschutzes" OR "Klimaschutz in Entwicklungsbanken" OR "nachhaltige Finanzierung" OR "Währungsunion" OR "Investitionsprüfung" OR "Außenwirtschaft"
+    "Wirtschaftssfragen" OR "Handels- und Wirtschaftsrecht" OR "Wirtschaftsunion" OR "Wirtschaftsdiplomatie" OR "Wirtschaftssanktionen" OR "Wirtschaftspolitik" OR "Finanzhilfen" OR "Außenfinanzierungsinstrumente" OR "externe Finanzkontrolle" OR "Wirtschaft und Menschenrechte" OR "Finanzierung des internationalen Klimaschutzes" OR "Klimaschutz in Entwicklungsbanken" OR "nachhaltige Finanzierung" OR "Währungsunion" OR "Investitionsprüfung" OR "Außenwirtschaft"
 educ: >
     "Kulturpolitik" OR "amtsinterne EU-Fortbildung" OR "Diplomatenausbildung" OR "Kulturbeziehungen" OR "Kulturgesellschaften" OR "Kulturprojekte" OR "Deutsches Archäologisches Institut" OR "kulturpolitische Zusammenarbeit" OR "Sport" OR "interkulktureller Dialog" OR "Förderung der deutschen Sprache in EU-Institutionen" OR "Goethe Institut" OR "Auslandsschulen" OR "Bildungspolitik" OR "Medienbeziehungen" OR "Kulturgutschutz"
 ener: >